Red Hen Publications

 Okay, just for fun let’s kick around another possibility: this one is old enough to have long gray whiskers on it and has been completely hosed by later canon.
 I didn’t take it very seriously in the first place, either.
 But it’s fun.

 What if, knowing only that the diary was a weapon, Lucius started writing in it HIMSELF?
-And got into a dialogue with young Riddle (in this variant the Diary Reverent would have been of a young Riddle.
+And got into a dialogue with young Riddle (in this variant the Diary Reverent would have been a young Riddle.
 Not the 54-year-old version masquerading as a 16-year-old, which I now solidly believe to be the case in canon).
 Malfoy is no naive 11-year-old.
 Plus, he is a man unlikely to pour out his soul over anything to anyone.
 So he was able to resist being taken over by Adolescent!Riddle.
 But he did fill Tom in on something about his glorious future.
 In return, maybe Tom filled him in on the Chamber and how he could open the Chamber and be released from the book.

 They hatched the plot together, and Lucius only needed to get the diary into the hands of any child (other than Draco) bound for Hogwarts.
 This version about plays, and makes it very clear that the plot did concern Tom Riddle rather than Voldemort, just as Dobby claimed, but this makes it unclear just how Dobby could have “heard” anything about the plot, unless Lucius discussed it with his wife.
 Or spoke to the Diary as well as writing in it.